Man at the Crossroads

-Man at the Crossroads (1934) was a fresco by Diego Rivera in New York City's Rockefeller Center.
-It was originally slated to be installed in the lobby of 30 Rockefeller Plaza, the main building of the center.
-Man at the Crossroads showed the aspects of contemporary social and scientific culture.
+Man at the Crossroads (1933) was a fresco by Mexican painter Diego Rivera.
+Originally slated to be installed in the lobby of the RCA Building at Rockefeller Center in New York City, the fresco showed aspects of contemporary social and scientific culture.
 As originally installed, it was a three-paneled artwork.
-A central panel depicted a worker controlling machinery.
-The central panel was flanked by two other panels, The Frontier of Ethical Evolution and The Frontier of Material Development, which respectively represented socialism and capitalism.
+A central panel, depicting a worker controlling machinery, was flanked by two other panels, The Frontier of Ethical Evolution and The Frontier of Material Development, which respectively represented socialism and capitalism.

-The Rockefeller family approved of the mural's idea: showing the contrast of capitalism as opposed to communism.
-However, after the New York World-Telegram complained about the piece, calling it "anti-capitalist propaganda", Rivera added images of Vladimir Lenin and a Soviet Russian May Day parade in response.
+The Rockefeller family approved of the fresco's idea: showing the contrast of capitalism as opposed to communism.
+However, after the New York World-Telegram complained about the piece, calling it "anti-capitalist propaganda", Rivera added images of Vladimir Lenin and a Soviet May Day parade in response.
 When these were discovered, Nelson Rockefeller – at the time a director of the Rockefeller Center – wanted Rivera to remove the portrait of Lenin, but Rivera was unwilling to do so.

-In May 1933, Rockefeller ordered the mural to be plastered-over and thereby destroyed before it was finished, resulting in protests and boycotts from other artists.
-Man at the Crossroads was peeled off in 1934 and replaced by a mural from Josep Maria Sert three years later.
-Only black-and-white photographs exist of the original incomplete mural, taken when Rivera suspected it might be destroyed.
+In May 1933, Rockefeller ordered Man at the Crossroads to be plastered over and thereby destroyed before it was finished, resulting in protests and boycotts from other artists.
+The fresco was peeled off in 1934 and replaced by a mural from Josep Maria Sert three years later.
+Only black-and-white photographs exist of the original incomplete fresco, taken when Rivera suspected it might be destroyed.
 Using the photographs, Rivera repainted the composition in Mexico under the variant title Man, Controller of the Universe.

-The controversy over the mural was significant because Rivera's communist ideals contrasted with the theme of Rockefeller Center, even though the Rockefeller family themselves admired Rivera's work.
-The creation and destruction of the mural is dramatized in the films Cradle Will Rock (1999) and Frida (2002).
-The reactions to the mural's controversy have been dramatized in Archibald MacLeish's 1933 collection Frescoes for Mr. Rockefeller's City as well as in E. B. White's 1933 poem "I paint what I see: A ballad of artistic integrity".
+The controversy over the fresco was significant because Rivera's communist ideals contrasted with the theme of Rockefeller Center, even though the Rockefeller family themselves admired Rivera's work.
+The creation and destruction of the fresco is dramatized in the films Cradle Will Rock (1999) and Frida (2002).
+The reactions to the fresco's controversy have been dramatized in Archibald MacLeish's 1933 collection Frescoes for Mr. Rockefeller's City as well as in E. B. White's 1933 poem "I paint what I see: A ballad of artistic integrity".

 Commission

-John D. Rockefeller Jr., a businessman and member of the Rockefeller family, was heavily involved in the 1930s construction of Rockefeller Center.
+John D. Rockefeller Jr., a businessman and member of the Rockefeller family, was heavily involved in the construction of Rockefeller Center in the 1930s.
 He wanted to have a 63 by 17 ft mural placed on the lobby wall of the RCA Building (now 30 Rockefeller Plaza), the largest structure in Rockefeller Center.
 Meanwhile, his wife, Abby Aldrich Rockefeller, was a patron of the socialist Mexican artist Diego Rivera.
-This had been the case since winter 1931–1932, when Abby purchased many of Rivera's pieces at a Museum of Modern Art (MoMA) show.
-At the time, Rivera was painting a controversial fresco in Detroit titled Detroit Industry, commissioned by the Rockefellers' friend, Edsel Ford, who later became a MoMA trustee.
+This had been the case since winter 1931–1932, when Abby purchased many of Rivera's pieces at a Museum of Modern Art (MoMA) exhibition.

+At the time, Rivera was painting a controversial fresco in Detroit entitled Detroit Industry, commissioned by the Rockefellers' friend, Edsel Ford, who later became a MoMA trustee.
 Rivera had recently been kicked out of Communist Party USA for accepting commissions from wealthy patrons, and his commission for Detroit Industry did not help improve the Communist Party's views of him.